Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Introduction

-Building on the analysis, we propose enhancing CLIP's feature representation by weakening the influence of anomaly tokens.
-To this end, we introduce Self-Calibrated CLIP (SC-CLIP), a training-free approach that leverages CLIP's inherent properties for effective calibration, strengthening its perception on local and relevant regions.
+Specifically, we address the negative impact of anomaly tokens from two perspectives.
 On the one hand, we propose directly resolving these anomaly tokens.
 To identify them, we apply the Local Outlier Factor (LOF) algorithm~\cite{breunig2000lof}, a method for detecting outliers.
 Once located, we replace these anomaly tokens with values interpolated from their spatial neighbors, considering that spatially close regions often share similar semantics.
 This not only serves as a regularization to prevent inappropriate attention focus but also reassigns meaningful semantic information to the anomaly tokens, aligning them with the local context.
 On the other hand, to relieve the feature homogenization problem caused by anomaly tokens, we propose a self-adjusting strategy to enhance feature discriminability and attention correlation.
-We observe that the intermediate layers' features of CLIP exhibit good semantic coherence, as shown in \Cref{fig:affinity}.
-In order to retain the rich semantics of deep features and the spatial consistency of intermediate features, we utilize the latter to adaptively aggregate deep features, while simultaneously enhancing attention correlation.
+We observe that the mid-layers' features of CLIP exhibit good semantic coherence, as shown in \Cref{fig:affinity}.
+In order to retain the rich semantics of deep features and the spatial consistency of mid-level features, we utilize the latter to adaptively aggregate deep features, while simultaneously enhancing attention correlation.
 This self-adjusting approach improves the overall semantic coherence.
 Furthermore, we explore how to effectively leverage multi-level feature fusion under the training-free setting and propose a two-pass strategy to enhance the capture of details at different scales.
+The key insights lie in ensuring feature compatibility across layers through alignment with CLIP's final layer, and preserving the integrity of the last-layer features to maintain strong cross-modal correspondence.

 Experimental results demonstrate that SC-CLIP achieves remarkable performance, establishing new state-of-the-art results across eight datasets, as shown in \Cref{fig:radar}.
 Our approach significantly outperforms previous methods by 9.5\% on CLIP ViT-B/16.
 Notably, SC-CLIP boosts the performance of vanilla CLIP ViT-L/14 by 6.8 times, without the need for additional parameters, data, or backbones.